The keto bread

 If you don't like almond flour or if you have an allergy, you can make this recipe with coconut flour instead.
 Substitute the amount of almond flour for a third as much of coconut flour and double the number of egg whites.

-Flavor your bread with your favorite seasoning to make them perfect for what ever you're serving them with.
-You can use garlic powder, crushed caraway seeds or your homemade bread seasoning.
+Flavor your bread with your favorite seasoning to make them perfect for whatever you're serving them with.
+You can use garlic powder, crushed caraway seeds, or homemade bread seasoning.

 Do your buns end up with a slightly purple color?
 That can happen with some brands of psyllium husk.
-Try with another brand, like this one.1 For more information, check out our low-carb baking guide.
+Try a different brand.

-The keto bread is 100% gluten free, just like all of our low-carb and keto recipes.
+The keto bread is 100% gluten-free, just like all of our keto and low carb recipes.

 This recipe is so versatile and can be used in a number of ways.
 You can easily turn it into hot dog buns, hamburger buns or garlic bread.